St. Joseph's Catholic Church (Bauer, Iowa): Architecture

 St. Joseph's Church is a 60 by 41 ft brick structure built on a limestone foundation.
 It is rectangular in shape and its main facade is dominated by a square tower that projects from it.
 The tower is divided into two sections by a course of stone that is surmounted by a large stone cross.
 It is capped by a hip roof and a cross.
 Brick corbelling is found underneath the eaves of the west, north, and south elevations of the building, and around the top of the bell chamber.
 The corbelling on the main facade (west elevation) is laid on a diagonal, parallel to the slope of the gabled roof.
 The east elevation does not have corbelling, but features instead double rose windows with the lower window being somewhat larger.
 While the upper window cannot be seen on the interior, its original mullions remain in place.
 The side elevations feature four lancet windows that are evenly spaced.
 Metal shingles cover the roof of the nave.
 A single-story, frame sacristy protrudes from the east wall of the church.
 It is a later addition to the larger structure.

 The altar platform is located on the east end of the interior.
 The high altar is no longer extant, but the side altars remain in place.
 The pews are organized in four sections across the width of the nave, with three aisles separating them.
 Some of the original pews remain in the gallery, but those of the main floor were added at a later date.
-The stained glass windows depict the Blessed Virgin Mary, St. Joseph, St. Boniface (the apostle to the Germans), St. Francis of Assisi, St. Barbara, and St. Catherine of Siena.
+The stained glass windows depict the Blessed Virgin Mary, Saint Joseph, Saint Boniface (the apostle to the Germans), Saint Francis of Assisi, Saint Barbara, and Saint Catherine of Siena.